 Before doing anything else, enforce your existing rules.
 In order to be authoritative and taken seriously, you can’t place rules into effect and then not enforce them.
 You will risk wasting your time implementing new policies.
 Do not over complicate policies.
 A company is much more likely to succeed if they provide specific and conclusive rules.
 If you have a handbook with 150 rules, the employees are much more likely to accidentally or negligently violate them versus if the company had 14.
 Rules are not just for legal liability, they are to protect your company so be reasonable but enforce them.

 A system of accountability can be extremely broad and applicable to all industries.
 Simple systems may be a time card, digital or otherwise.
 You want to know that your employees are on time.
-When it comes to loss, however, you will want to implement auditing protocols.
-As an example, if there is one individual in accounting, it may be worth the extra capital to retain a third party accounting firm for occasional auditing.
-Paying $10,000 a year in auditing fees may mitigate $1m in loss.
+When it comes to theft and loss, however, you will want to implement auditing protocols.
+As an example, if there is one individual in accounting, it may be worth the extra capital to retain a third-party accounting firm for occasional auditing.
+Paying $10,000 a year in auditing fees may mitigate $1m in theft/loss.
 Being cheap will generally cost you in the end.
 Management must assess the risk on a situational basis and discover a plan that fits their company.

 Create and Enforce Job Functions